kmenzli/sphinx-poc/docs/Administration.rst

 |image305|

 .. note:: By default, only the super user i.e. **root** is able to create spaces and only administrators i.e.
-          the group ``*:/platform/administrators`` memvers are able to access the Spaces administration menu.
+          the group ``*:/platform/administrators`` members are able to access the Spaces administration menu.

 The spaces administration interface is accessible via the menu Administration --> Spaces.